$261,160Average Value$122Average Price per Sq Ft3Homes For Sale

 Shopping and dining in downtown Racine

-As a coastal city, Racine has many events by the river, including the music festival Racine HarborFest in June at Festival Park, and the Racine River Fest in August, which has dragon boat, rubber duck and cardboard boat races, as well as free sailboat excursions.
+As a coastal city, Racine has many events on the water, including the music festival Racine HarborFest in June at Festival Park, and the Racine River Fest in August, which has dragon boat, rubber duck and cardboard boat races, as well as free sailboat excursions.
 “They also have a First Friday event,” Stong says.
 “The restaurants put chairs outside for outdoor dining, and people can walk along the harbor.
 It’s like a little fair.”

 Proximity to Milwaukee

 Milwaukee is about 30 miles north via Interstate 94, and Milwaukee Mitchell International Airport is about 20 miles away.
-The area is near many state routes, including Wisconsin Highways 38, 32, 31, 20 and 11, making it convenient to get to other cities in the county.
-Public transit is provided by the Belle Urban System, and Ascension All Saints Hospital - Spring Street is about 3 miles away.
+The area is near many state routes, including Wisconsin highways 38, 32, 31, 20 and 11, making it convenient to get to other cities in the county.
+Public transit is provided by the Belle Urban System, and Ascension All Saints Hospital-Spring Street is about 3 miles away.

 GreatSchools: